 National Children’s Gardening Week arrives in late May and is the perfect time for young children to get involved in gardening activities.
 In celebration of the event, we describe a wonderful gardening-related activity that’s small-scale, easy, fun, and educational — perfect for little ones!
 The finished result is also rather magical and, once complete, lends itself to imaginative play.
 Today, we outline how children can make their own miniature fairy gardens.
 These are a great way to introduce little ones to creative gardening at a child-friendly scale.
 Under parent supervision* and largely using scavenged materials from outdoors, under-fives can let their imaginations run free and get creative!
 What’s more, the results are simply enchanting and will bring magic and a whole lot of delight to young children!

-National Children’s Gardening Week begins on the 24th of May this year (2025) and runs until the 1st of June.
+National Children’s Gardening Week begins on the 23rd of May for 2026 and runs until the 31st.
 The timing is no coincidence as it’s generally a warm week and therefore perfect for gardening and growing plants and flowers.
 What’s more, it also spans the half-term school holiday that most schools recognise in the last week of May.

 By mid-November, autumn is in full swing and leaves are turning a myriad of different colours.
 Scenes of green, yellow, red and golden trees can be breathtakingly beautiful and the air is often crystal clear at this time of year — that’s great for photos!
 The autumn season also brings with it a treasure trove of fascinating natural things that children can discover if they take the time to look.
 Indeed, an autumn nature hunt is the perfect excuse for little ones to spend some time outdoors, where they will also